Hue Vietnam, the 8 essential questions before going there

 Lang Co Beach & Bay

-The seawater of Lang Co Bay is renowned for its light blue hue and vast white sand coastline.
-With an average temperature of around 25 degrees Celsius, the air is extremely cool.
-Lang Co still retains its wild and peaceful character, which makes it a major asset.
-Along the coast is a charming fishing village, inhabited by fishermen who are both rustic and gentle.
-If you come to Lang Co to enjoy the sea, don't miss tasting fresh seafood.
+Lang Co Bay is famous for its clear blue water and extensive white sand beaches.
+The average temperature is 25 degrees Celsius, so the air is very pleasant.
+Lang Co keeps its natural and peaceful look, which is great.
+There is a pretty fishing village along the coast, with kind and genuine fishermen.
+If you come to Lang Co to enjoy the sea, be sure to taste the fresh seafood.

 -